carlosrojaso/MeaningList/README.md

 ## Problem Description

-The day to day makes human beings forget the important things (Start that business, spend more time with your children, visit this special place in the world) is why we created this app.
+The day to day makes human beings forget the important things (Start a business, spend more time with your children, visit this special place in the world) is why we created this app.

+Now you can keep a track the meaningful things that you reached and to keep on eye on them and decide if you are in the right way.

 ## Mockups.